TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ExtensionInstallation/Index.rst

 extensions manually with :file:`PackageStates.php` as a last resort, see :ref:`uninstall-extension-manually`

 .. tip::
-   Be sure not to uninstall extensions by trial and error on production systems, expecially not under time pressure.
+   Be sure not to uninstall extensions by trial and error on production systems, especially not under time pressure.

 .. _uninstall-extension-backend: